Blue laws in the United States: Oklahoma

-It is illegal to sell packaged liquor (off-premises sales) on Sundays.
-Sales also are prohibited on New Year's Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day and Christmas Day.
+It is illegal to sell packaged liquor (off-premises sales) on Sundays in most counties.
+Sales also are prohibited Thanksgiving Day and Christmas Day.

 Car dealerships are also closed on Sundays.

 Pennsylvania

 Organized sports competition on Sundays was illegal in Pennsylvania until 1931; when challenged by the Philadelphia A's, the laws were changed permitting only baseball to be played on Sundays.
 In 1933, Bert Bell, understanding that prerequisites to an NFL franchise being granted to him were changes in the blue laws, played the primary role of convincing then Governor Gifford Pinchot to issue a bill before the Pennsylvanian legislature to deprecate the Blue Laws.
-The legislature passed the bill in April 1933, paving the way for Philadelphia Eagles to play on Sundays.
+The legislature passed the bill in April 1933, paving the way for the Philadelphia Eagles to play on Sundays.
 The law also directed local communities to hold referendums to determine the status and extent of Blue Laws in their respective jurisdictions.
 On November 7, 1933, the referendum on the Blue Laws passed in Philadelphia and it became law.

 The Pennsylvania law was upheld in the 1961 landmark case Braunfeld v.
 Brown.

-Regarding alcohol, wines and spirits are to be sold only in the state owned Fine Wine & Good Spirits stores, where all prices must remain the same throughout the state (county sales tax may cause the price to differ slightly).
+Regarding alcohol, wines and spirits are to be sold only in the state-owned Fine Wine & Good Spirits stores, where all prices must remain the same throughout the state (county sales tax may cause the price to differ slightly).
 As of April 2015, 157 of the 603 Fine Wine & Good Spirits stores are open from noon to 5:00 p.m. on Sundays.
 Beer may only be purchased from a restaurant, bar, licensed beer store, or distributor.
 Six and twelve packs, along with individual bottles such as 40-ounce or 24-ounce beers, may only be purchased at bars, restaurants, and licensed retailers.
 For larger quantities one must go to a beverage distributor which sells beer only by the case or keg, or 12-packs, which were added to beer distributors' inventories by state law in 2015.
 Beverage distributors (which also sell soft drinks) may sell beer and malt liquor, but not wine or hard liquor.

 In 2016, a bill was passed to relax the liquor laws.
 Updates include allowing grocery stores, convenience stores, hotels, and restaurants to sell take out wine, allowing mail order wine shipments, and allowing 24/7 alcohol sales at casinos.
 Special licenses are required for businesses to take advantage of these new opportunities.
 Also Sunday restrictions on the hours at the state owned "Fine Wine & Good Spirits" stores were eliminated.

-Hunting is prohibited on Sundays, with the exception of foxes, crows and coyotes.
+From the days of William Penn's founding of Pennsylvania to 2025, hunting was mostly prohibited on Sundays, with the exception of foxes, crows and coyotes.
+In 2020, the Pennsylvania legislature allowed the Pennsylvania Game Commission to schedule three days of Sunday hunting each year.
+In 2025, Governor Josh Shapiro signed bipartisan legislation ending the ban on Sunday hunting, allowing the Game Commission to implement Sunday hunting opportunities.

 Car dealerships are also closed on Sunday.